Become a

 • The term of the membership runs from the date of donation.

 • Membership can also be gained through volunteering for Olympic Housing Trust, and ultimately no one will be denied membership on the basis of not being able to pay.
-If you want to ask about options for becoming a member, please reach out to us.

 Membership Form